ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Imputation Class
 * Final Target Variable – Numeric
 * Imputation Marker – String
-* Forward Link – Numeric
-* Backward Link – Numeric
-* Construction Link – Numeric

 These fields must have the same types as their counterparts in the Input and Output records.
+If Weighted Imputation is performed, then the back data should also contain:

+* Unweighted Forward Link – Numeric
+* Unweighted Backward Link – Numeric
+* Unweighted Construction Link – Numeric

+These fields must have the same types as their weighted counterparts in the Output records.

 ## 6.0 Overall Method